Skip to main content

 The Markup Order

-If you're using Blogger, for just a single post, you can include these just on top of your post, before any content.
+On Blogger, for a single post, we can include these just on top of your post, before any content.

-Or even further, you can include these in the head using conditional b:if, so that only particular post(s) which has(have) mathematical thingy in it will retrieve the jqMath libraries.
+Or even further, we can include these in the head using conditional b:if, so that only particular post(s) which has(have) mathematical expressions in it will retrieve the jqMath resources.

 Demo Snapshot on Firefox